-When prescribing medications, the checkbox Upload to National Prescribing and Dispense Repository via eRx determines whether script details are uploaded to NPDR.
+When prescribing medications, the checkbox Upload to My Health Record determines whether the script details are uploaded to My Health Record or not.

-This field is ticked by default, but can be unticked if the patient does not want the script details uploaded to the NPDR.
+This field is ticked by default, but can be unticked if the patient does not want the script details uploaded to My Health Record.
 Script details will still transmit to eRx regardless of the selection.

 Once the script has been transmitted, the script will appear in the list under the Current RX table in the patient record.
 The column on the far right My Health Record Consent indicates the selection you made for that item.
 The table below shows the meaning of each status.

 Patient gave consent for the script to be uploaded to My Health Record.

 Patient did not give consent for the script to be uploaded to My Health Record.